 From productions and use of rehearsal space, to Q&A and practical workshop sessions with professional theatre-makers, our collaboration with the Royal Shakespeare Company (RSC) offers students the chance to develop a deeper understanding of an internationally renowned theatre company and take a peek in to the behind the scenes operation.

-Examples of the types of learning opportunities that have been made available to our students over the past five years:
+Examples of the types of learning opportunities that have been made available to our students since the collaboration's launch:

 - Theatre trips to see RSC productions, including bespoke Q&A sessions with members of the cast and company

 - Participation in professional research and development workshops

 - Masterclasses from RSC creative practitioners in subjects such as directing, playwriting, lighting and design

 - Backstage Tours of the Royal Shakespeare Theatre and The Other Place

 - Department of English’s annual undergraduate Stratford Residential

 - RSC teaching input on multiple MA programme at the Shakespeare Institute